CzarX86/TwitterTopBot_Python/README.md

 ## Introduction
 This project is a Python script that utilizes the Tweepy library to access the Twitter API and retrieve popular tweets for a given search query.
 These tweets are then formatted and rendered as an image using the PIL library.
 The script also allows for custom styling of the text through a CSS file.

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Requirements
-Python 3.x
+* Python 3.x
-Tweepy library
+* Tweepy library
-PIL library
+* PIL (Python Imaging Library)
-Textwrap library
+* Textwrap library

 ## Setup
 1. Clone the repository to your local machine